beyond-labs/react-mirror-collection/README.md

 ## Props

-Changing any of the props passed to `CollectionController` once it's mounted has no effect.
+Changing any of the props passed to `CollectionModel` once it's mounted has no effect.

 #### `target`